jazztazz1991/FarmSimManager/README.md

-Sure, here is a README for GitHub for a project called FarmSimManager:

 FarmSimManager
 FarmSimManager is an application created using the MERN stack to help keep track of your farm on Farming Simulator 22 for the map Midwest Horizon.